port-labs/ocean/docs/framework-guides/docs/deployment/helm.md

 ---
-title: Helm deployment
+title: Helm Deployment
 sidebar_label: ⚓️ Helm
-sidebar_position: 2
+sidebar_position: 1
 ---

-import IntegrationsLibraryLink from './_integration-list-link.md';
+import IntegrationsLibraryLink from './\_integration-list-link.md';
-import UIInstallation from './_ui-installation-process.md';
+import UIInstallation from './\_ui-installation-process.md';
-import CheckInstallation from './_check_installation.md';
+import CheckInstallation from './\_check_installation.md';

-# ⚓️ Helm deployment
+# ⚓️ Helm Deployment

-This guide will walk you through deploying an integration of the Ocean framework using Helm.
+This guide will walk you through deploying an integration of the Ocean framework using [Helm](https://helm.sh/).

 <CheckInstallation/>